human-language/www/src/pages/docs/installation.md

 A: Yes.
 It's just text.
 Write it, share it, use the patterns.

 **Q: When will tools be ready?**
-A: Building in public.
-Follow the repo for updates.
+A: Follow the repo for updates.

 **Q: What if the spec changes?**
 A: The five constraint levels are permanent.
 Everything else might evolve.